lagrangiana/cosmopixel/README.md

 # Readme

 It is recomended to install most of all Python packages provided by [Anaconda](https://www.continuum.io/downloads).
-This includes Numba which will acceleted your calculations.
+This includes Numba which will accelete your calculations.
 The section below provides some mathematical aspects for this code.
 Aditionaly, to run this code script properly, you will need:

 - [Healpy](https://anaconda.org/conda-forge/healpy)